PandaFoss/CatLover/README.md

 `cat2`  | `564360`  | `86 67 96`    | `279° 18% 32%`| ![cat2](assets/cat2.png)
 `cat3`  | `604c6b`  | `96 76 107`   | `279° 17% 36%`| ![cat3](assets/cat3.png)

+### Fluffy clarity

+> __Fluffy clarity__ is composed of the lighter colors of _CatLover_.
+That's why it is used for text or as a background color in light themes.

 Name    | Hex       | RGB           | HSL           | ![Color Picker](assets/eyedropper.png)
 ---     | ---       | ---           | ---           | ---
 `cat4`  | `e2d8e9`  | `226 216 233` | `275° 28% 88%`| ![cat4](assets/cat4.png)
 `cat5`  | `ebe5f0`  | `235 229 240` | `273° 27% 92%`| ![cat5](assets/cat5.png)
 `cat6`  | `f0ebf4`  | `240 235 244` | `273° 29% 94%`| ![cat6](assets/cat6.png)

+### Feline darkness

+> __Feline darkness__ has the main colors of _CatLover_.
+It is implemented in light or dark themes for text and code syntax highlighting and in the distinctive components of the user interface.

 Name    | Hex       | RGB           | HSL           | ![Color Picker](assets/eyedropper.png)
 ---     | ---       | ---           | ---           | ---